City College Fellowships Program

 Forums feature faculty speakers who address broad issues in research and academic life.
 Workshops help Fellows to devise a plan for application to Ph.D. programs, learn about funding sources, write a strong statement or purpose, and prepare to take the Graduate Record Examination.

-Fellows receive $1,560 per semester (during the 2013-14 academic year, increasing to $1800 thereafter) for four semesters with the possibility of extension by written appeal.
+Fellows receive $1800 per semester for four semesters with the possibility of extension by written appeal.

 Funds for Travel, Research, Academic Training.
 Supplemental funds are available for activities such as summer research projects, travel to conferences and libraries, and academic training such as intensive language study.